mrspartak/promises/README.md

 <br/>

 # 🔧 Typescript promise utilities
-@mrspartak/promises is toolbelt with useful promise utilities that also utilizing a power of Typescript
+@mrspartak/promises is a toolkit with useful promise utilities that utilize the power of TypeScript

 ## Contents
 - [Installation](#Installation)